 To request service for replacement/repair of a covered item, call 1-855-256-2467 or you may submit a claim online on the website www.placemySEARSclaim.com.
 Both the customer service/claims phone number and website allow you to submit a claim 24 hours a day, 7 days a week, 365 days a year.

 Sears Home Warranty has no rating with the BBB and does not have a BBB accreditation.
 It has a 1-out-of-5 star average rating.
 There is a current BBB alert for the parent company, Sears Holdings Corporation.
 You can read more about the BBB alert to see if you still feel comfortable signing up for up a plan.

-The cost of Sears Home Warranty plans are $49.99/month to $69.99/month along with a service fee of $100 for a whole house plan.
-The company sometimes offers sign-up discounts including one month of free service.
+The cost of Sears Home Warranty plans are $49.99/month to $69.99/month.
+Each plan includes a deductible fee per service of $75 (Appliance Plan) or $100 (Systems Plan and Whole House Plan).
 All plans include two free preventive maintenance check-ups each year: one heating system check-up and one cooling system check-up.
 Pricing and benefits may vary by state.

 We compared plan prices from several states and all the ones we checked (California, New York, Missouri, Oregon, Louisiana, and Florida) had the same pricing: Appliance Plan $49.99; Systems Plan $59.99; and Whole House Plan $69.99.
 In addition to their base plans, optional coverage for certain appliances can also be added to the plan for a fee.